 Too many restaurant and fast food meals while touring is never a good thing.
-Ingesting foods high in fat, salt, and sugar leads to weight increase, fatigue and can worsen pre-existing health conditions (eg. diabetes).
+Ingesting foods high in fat, salt, and sugar leads to weight increase, fatigue and can worsen pre-existing health conditions (eg. diabetes, hypertension).
 Also, there’s often a lack of vitamins, fiber, and nutrients necessary to sustain the high-intensity lifestyle of a musician on tour.

 Poor diet, lack of exercise, long hours and the stress of touring can quickly wear your body down.
 Here are some steps you can take and tips to help you keep a healthy diet and stay active on the road.

 - Try to avoid fast food: Fast food can be an enjoyable indulgence now and again but avoid relying on it on the road.
 If you eat fast food, make smart choices.
 Avoid soda, milkshakes, french fries, and cheese.
 Instead choose a salad, applesauce or fruit cup.
-Many now offer healthy options and list the calorie count on the menus.
+Many places now offer healthy options and list the calorie count on the menus.

 - Make better restaurant choices: Restaurants are convenient, especially after a long day of traveling and gigging.
 Poor eating happens in restaurants more than anywhere else.
 Make the most of choice here and substitute healthy items whenever possible.
 Your body will thank you in the long run.
 Opt for steamed veggies instead of french fries, whole grain bread instead of white bread.
 Ask your server about the “no salt,” “heart healthy,” or “low carb” options available.

-- Invest in a small cooler: pack snacks so you’re not skipping meals OR eating unhealthy late night meals after a gig.
+- Invest in a small cooler: Pack snacks so you’re not skipping meals OR eating unhealthy late night meals after a gig.
 To cut down on unhealthy foods buy a small cooler, about the size that holds six cans (example).
 Often these come with shoulder straps and are so convenient, they can become part of your carry-on luggage.
 This allows you to travel with produce, giving you healthy options wherever you go.
 Buy a re-freezable cold pack or fill a zipper bag with ice.
 Fill the cooler with the following: